 Title X agencies can also analyze new client visits as a percentage of all visits.
 A higher percentage of new visits is typically indicative of a healthier practice.
 Client retention is a key factor in overall growth as well.
+Therefore, for a more comprehensive analysis, consider visit trends year over year as well.
 If network averages are known, a site's data can be compared to the network's data.